shiftan/simple_sagemaker/README.md

 ```bash
 tox
 ```
-4. Generate & test coveraeg
+4. Generate & test coverage
 ```bash
 tox -e report
 ```
 5. [Optionally] - bump the version string on /src/simple_sagemaker/__init__ to allow the release of a new version
 5. Push your code to a development branch
-    - Every push is tested for linting
+    - Every push is tested for linting + some
 6. Create a pull request to the master branch
     - Every master push is fully tested
-7 If the tests succeed, the new version is publihed on P
+7. If the tests succeed, the new version is publihed to [PyPi](https://pypi.org/project/simple-sagemaker/)